Judit Darvas

 Real presence, a non-judgemental attitude, acceptance, trust, respect, belief in the client and empathy are my most valuable assets in the helping professions.

 I am a member of the European Association for Gestalt Therapy EAGT (accreditation no.: 23-3515) and the international society for Emotion Focused Therapy isEFT.
+I am listed as a neuroaffirmative practitioner by the Neurodiverz Műhely.

 fees and contact